endlesspint8/endlesspint8.github.io/testing/2016-09-16-project-euler-versus-ep8.md

 **Notes**

-All intended <a href="https://www.goodreads.com/work/quotes/68476-le-citt-invisibili" target="_blank">quotes</a> above come from Invisible Cities by Italo Calvino.
+All indented <a href="https://www.goodreads.com/work/quotes/68476-le-citt-invisibili" target="_blank">quotes</a> above come from _Invisible Cities_ by Italo Calvino.

 [0] That's right, I capitalized it.
 [1] What's more important in the end: the credit or the beer? <br />